-1. Ice sheet modellers who are using the ECV parameters to validate and/or initialize their models, e.g. comparing modelled and observed SEC, IV, GMB or MFID, or using the ECV parameters to constrain model parameters, e.g. constrain basal drag and ice viscosity by tuning modelled IV to fit observations.

-- 2. Remote sensing scientists who monitor ice sheet changes and derive volume and mass changes from satellite observations. - 3.
+- 1. Ice sheet modellers who are using the ECV parameters to validate and/or initialize their models, e.g. comparing modelled and observed SEC, IV, GMB or MFID, or using the ECV parameters to constrain model parameters, e.g. constrain basal drag and ice viscosity by tuning modelled IV to fit observations. - 2.
+Remote sensing scientists who monitor ice sheet changes and derive volume and mass changes from satellite observations. - 3.
 Glaciologists and surface mass balance scientists, who are interpreting satellite observed volume and mass changes, e.g. deriving mass change from observed volume changes by using firn densification models, or comparing observed mass loss with estimates from surface mass balance models based on climate models and observations. - 4.
 Climate and Ocean modellers, who are interested in the ice sheet component of the climate system and its interactions with other parts of the climate system, e.g. freshwater fluxes from ice sheet on shorter timescales or orographic forcing of wind patterns on longer timescales. - 5.
+Hydrologists who are interested in monitoring the freshwater from the Greenland ice sheet and in managing water resources for commercial, environmental and academic settings. - 6.
 Authorities and organizations with an interest in local marine ecosystem or hydrology related to industrial or infrastructure issues, e.g. fishing industry or hydropower planning, practical planning, e.g. potential oil- and gas exploration around Greenland.